Iran–Lebanon relations: Political support

 After all parties of the Lebanese government reached a consensus as part of the Doha Agreement, Iranian Foreign Minister Manouchehr Mottaki traveled to Lebanon and welcomed the agreement as a "great achievement" for the Lebanese people.

 Hezbollah

 Iran has been alleged to have founded and funded Hezbollah, a relationship that some say continues to this day in an apparent nexus with Syria.
 During the 2006 Lebanon War, between the state of Israel and Hezbollah, Iran came out in firm support of Hezbollah in particular, and Lebanon in general.

+On 26 February 2025, Lebanon’s new government, led by Prime Minister Nawaf Salam, won a confidence vote in parliament, backed by 95 MPs.
+Notably, the government’s policy statement omitted past language legitimizing Hezbollah’s defense role.
+Salam pledged economic reforms and renewed IMF negotiations to address Lebanon’s financial crisis, which began in 2019.
+The government was formed on February 8, following U.S. intervention, aiming to unlock reconstruction aid.

+In August 2025, surrounding discussions on the disarmament of Hezbollah, Ali Larijani met with Lebanese President Joseph Aoun in Beirut.
+During the meeting, Aoun insisted that only the Lebanese state had the right to bear arms, expressing that "no armed group is permitted to act outside state authority".
+In response, Larijani replied that Iran "respects Lebanese sovereignty", but he criticized U.S. influence on Lebanon’s disarmament push and defended Hezbollah as a legitimate resistance against Israel.
+After meeting with Larijani, President Aoun emphasized Lebanon’s stance on sovereignty, saying that the language from some Iranian officials is unhelpful.
+"We reject any interference in our internal affairs by any entity and we want Lebanon to remain safe and stable".